Buckle in and have your credit card at the ready as check out 17 of the most rare Xbox 360 games and how much they’re worth!

-The Xbox 360 – despite the initial production issues that came with the infamous ‘Red Ring of Death’ failure – was a huge success for Microsoft, who’d arrived on the console scene with the original Xbox just four years prior to the 360’s launch.
+The Xbox 360 – despite the initial production issues that came with the infamous ‘Red Ring of Death’ failure – was a huge success for Microsoft.

 Against stiff competition with the PS2 – and, to a lesser extent, Nintendo’s GameCube – during the original Xbox era, Microsoft launched the 360 before their competitors were ready for the next gen – and this tactic paid off.

-The success of the 360 meant that the market was flooded with games, giving the console a huge library – with many big titles being widely available, keeping the cost low even now for retro game collectors.
+The success of the 360 meant that the market was flooded with games.
+The console had a huge library with many big titles being widely available.

 Released way into the lifespan of the console and a good few years after its successor, the Xbox One, was released (and which also played host to a version of Cars 3: Driven to Win), it’s perhaps odd that this game made an appearance on Microsoft’s aging console at all.

-Though the other console versions are more readily available and much cheaper, Cars 3: Driven to Win remains very desirable for collectors – and is one of the most rare Xbox 360 games.
-Very few UK copies are available via eBay at the moment, but they’re listed at around £45.
+Though the other console versions are more readily available and much cheaper, Cars 3: Driven to Win remains very desirable for collectors.

 The Crash Time games are based on a German TV show called Alarm für Cobra 11 – which is still running even now, twenty five years after the first episode aired.

-Yet Alarm für Cobra 11 is barely known outside its native Germany, so the games based on the series have been rebranded as ‘Crash Time’ in other countries.
+Yet Alarm für Cobra 11 is barely known outside its native Germany.
+The games based on the series have been rebranded as ‘Crash Time’ in other countries.